The Complete Guide

 Phlebotomists also use soft skills to help calm people before their blood draws.
 A well-trained and skilled phlebotomist is able to keep up with the pressures of working in a fast-paced environment, and yet still keep a calm demeanor to help ease patient anxiety.

 So let’s say you work in a hospital emergency room.
 A patient comes in complaining of nausea and dizziness.
 After they’ve been triaged and brought back to an exam room, you would be notified that a new patient requiring a blood draw has arrived.
-You would be in a position to help put this patient’s mind at ease while you take their sample and prepare to send it down to the lab.
+You would be in a position to help put this patient’s mind at ease, prepare them to draw blood, then take their sample and lastly, prepare to send it down to the lab.

-These professionals are a very important part of the healthcare team.
-No wonder demand for phlebotomy technicians is booming!
+If you fully understand the tasks above, then you know that professionals are a very important part of the healthcare team, directly assisting in patient care and thereby, ensuring a smooth workflow throughout the day.
+No wonder the demand for phlebotomy technicians is booming!

 7 Reasons to Become a Phlebotomy Technician